kekag/Graphic-Clock/README.md

-# Graphic-Clock
+# Graphical Wall Clock
-Lightweight graphic wall-clock using OpenGL and FreeGLUT.
+Lightweight graphic wall-clock using **[OpenGL](https://www.opengl.org)** and **[FreeGLUT](http://freeglut.sourceforge.net)**.
 Instead of drawing each hand based on the current system time each frame, this generates an inital X, Y, ΔX, and ΔY for each hand from a single snapshot, then adjusts delta time based on the average frametimes for the redisplay function.

 ### Linux FreeGLUT install
 `sudo apt-get install freeglut3-dev`